 The no-loan restriction can also impact how often you can trade in your IRA account.
-Since funds from equity sales take 3 days to settle, just like a regular non-IRA account, you can run into free-riding/ good faith violations if you do buy/sell sequences before your previous trade’s settlement.
-Some transactions like stop loss orders or option assignments can sell out your positions automatically, so you need to assess the risks of that happening within 3 days of your purchase.
+Since funds from equity sales take 2 days to settle, just like a regular non-IRA account, you can run into free-riding/ good faith violations if you do buy/sell sequences before your previous trade’s settlement.
+Some transactions like stop-loss orders or option assignments can sell out your positions automatically, so you need to assess the risks of that happening within a day of your purchase.
 For more on free-riding see this post.

 If you are trading indexes then the short sale restriction is often easy to circumvent by buying the corresponding short or leveraged short, 2X, 3X ETF (e.g, SH, SDS, SPXU for the S&P 500, PST and TBT for treasuries).
-In my experience any stock/ETF/ETN that can be bought in my regular account can be traded in an IRA account—so for example long, leveraged, and short volatility funds like VXX, TVIX, and XIV are allowed.
+In my experience any stock/ETF/ETN that can be bought in my regular account can be traded in an IRA account—so for example, long, leveraged, and short volatility funds like VXX, TVIX, UVXY, and SVXY are allowed.

 There is more variation between brokers on what options transactions are available in your IRA.
-None of them allow selling of naked calls or puts, but I know Fidelity and OptionsXpress, but not Schwab support vertical spreads in their IRA accounts.
-Generally long puts and calls, covered calls, and cash secured equity puts are allowed if you are approved at the appropriate option levels.
-Cash settled options positions are actually easier to manage since they can’t result in of equity purchases / short sales if the options expire with the underlying’s price between the two strike prices.
-In addition cash settled options (e.g., VIX and SPX) are often have European style exercise, which means they can’t be assigned until expiration.
+None of them allow selling of naked calls or puts, not all support vertical spreads in their IRA accounts.
+Generally, long puts and calls, covered calls, and cash secured equity puts are allowed if you are approved at the appropriate option levels.
+Cash-settled options (e.g., SPX, VIX) positions are actually easier to manage since they can’t result in of equity purchases / short sales if the options expire with the underlying’s price between the two strike prices.
+In addition, cash-settled options (e.g., VIX and SPX) have European-style exercise, which means they can’t be assigned until expiration.
 This is a nice feature for options spreads where you typically don’t want one leg of your spread to turn into a long or short equity position.